 - Hundreds of practice TEAS test math questions

 - Video lessons covering some of the trickiest TEAS test math examples

 - Strategies to solve any word problem

-I’ve helped thousands of students study smarter for the TEAS, and I’d love for you to join today.
+I’ve helped more than 10,000 students study smarter for the TEAS, and I’d love for you to join today.

 Kate is a CRLA certified tutor and test prep expert.
 She founded Prenursing Smarter in 2017.
 Kate lives in sunny Southern California and is an enrolled member of the Cheyenne River Sioux Tribe (Mnikȟówožu Lakȟóta).
 Prenursing Smarter is an inclusive business and actively seeks opportunities to collaborate with and support diverse voices.